MicrosoftDocs/power-automate-docs/articles/minit/export.md

 ---
 title: Export process data
-description: Learn how to export process data to an external file in minit.
+description: Learn how to export process data to an external file in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm